Leg Length Discrepancy and Short Right Leg Syndrome

 For example: I would describe my own case as being sub-acute from the ages of 15 to 63 years of age.
 Unknowingly, in my teens demonstrating symptoms of Kidney yin deficiency and later from the age of 23 years, frequently/continually treated by TCM practitioners for Kidney conditions.
 On 18 March 2020 it morphed into the acute stage symptoms described above.
 Extensive TCM and Chiropractic treatment proved ineffective until in January 2022 self treatment to release the right QL’s and activate the right kidney yielded immediate significant and lasting results…thickening and tightening through the right leg abated within 20min of commencing this self-treatment, and pain relieved…I would judge a 90 to 95 percent improvement.
 Then in November 2022 when still being dogged by lower level flare-ups of the symptoms, I commence deep tissue release along the spine of the Illiac Crest…in particular, the anterio-lateral aspect approaching the ASIS would seem to be most powerful point activating Bladder meridian energetic flow to the extremity of the lower limb.
 Again, dramatic effect reducing physical leg symptoms (First Order Effects) but also too, kidney yin deficiency symptoms significantly reduced, vitality increased, ability to work for longer periods gained, things began to get done in my life again (Second Order Effects).

-Due to the fact heel lift treatment has not and will not ever totally correct postural asymmetry from the leg length discrepancy and pelvic tilt, I expect to need to continue this treatment as SRLS gait issues will continue to affect the right hip.
+Due to the fact heel lift treatment has not and will not ever totally correct postural asymmetry from the leg length discrepancy and pelvic tilt, I expect to need to ongoing treatment for rigidity at the right hip as SRLS gait issues from the short leg are entirely eliminated.
 This physical contribution to kidney health is overlooked by TCM practitioners whose acupuncture and internal herbal treatments are beneficial but not totally effective should it be present.

 Note: A similar yet less acute state can be present at the left hip impacting kidney function too if tightness in the left QL’s and across muscular insertion to the spine of the Illiac Crest.
 Reduced flexibility through the pelvis from high intensity physical training and workloads contribute to this condition.